firasomrane/stocks_analytics_app/README.md

 - docker-compose [link](https://docs.docker.com/compose/install/)
 - make: `brew install make` if you are using macos
 ## Steps
+- Clone the git repository
+- Download, unzip the data and place it in `./pipeline/data` direcotory as it is, so that we end up with 2 files: `./pipeline/data/stocks-2011.csv` and `./pipeline/data/stocks-2010.csv`.
+[First file link](https://syrup-challenge.s3.us-east-2.amazonaws.com/stocks-2010.csv.gz), [Second file link](https://syrup-challenge.s3.us-east-2.amazonaws.com/stocks-2011.csv.gz)
-- 1 Create an external volume for the database to persist the data
+- Create an external volume for the database to persist the data
 ```
 docker volume create db-volume
 ```
-- 2 Populate data to a DB table
+- Populate data to a DB table
 ```
 make run_pipeline
 ```